ArchCast/graphite-postgres-connections/README.md

 3. Update/redefine values in the code.
 See the Prerequisites section.

+4.  "check_postgres_connections" must be defined in /etc/nrpe.cfg on the Postgres servers.
+Then restart the nrpe service on all affected Postgres servers.

-4. When all necessary steps are completed and configured accordingly, the script should normally not take longer than a minute to finish running.
+5. When all necessary steps are completed and configured accordingly, the script should normally not take longer than a minute to finish running.
 Otherwise, proceed to troubleshoot.
 See Troubleshooting section.

-5. Add gr-pg-cx.py to crontab with the run interval of your choice.
+6. Add gr-pg-cx.py to crontab with the run interval of your choice.

 ## Prerequisites